Welcome to this week's behind-the-scenes post. Today's is about one of the most amorphous game design concepts: variety.

 Varieties of Variety

-I thought it might be interesting to go through the list and reflect on how each kind of variety manifests in the game we're about to release, Trekking the World 2nd Edition (which is a complete mechanical overhaul).
+I thought it might be interesting to go through the list and reflect on how each kind of variety manifests Trekking the World 2nd Edition, our latest game (and a complete mechanical overhaul).

 In the list below, the words in the italics define each type of variety, and the rest explains how it manifests in our game.
 Here we go: